 This program is open to applicants with postdoctoral researchers in anthropology and students enrolled in a doctoral program (or equivalent, if applying from outside the United States) at the time of application.
 There is no preference for any methodology or subfield.
 Individuals of all nationalities pursuing doctorates in anthropology or equivalent fields are eligible to apply.

 The maximum amount of the Engaged Research Grant is US $20,000.
 Grants are non-renewable.
 Funding may be requested to cover distinct research phases (for example, two summers) if this is part of the research design.
-The research must be completed within four years of the starting date of the grant.

 Applicants must submit application materials using the Foundation's online application submission procedure.
 The application deadline is August 1.
 Final decisions are made six months after the application deadline.